joist-framework/joist/packages/element/README.md

 export class MyElement extends HTMLElement {
   @listen("eventname")
   onEventName1() {
-    // all listener to the shadow root
+    // adds listener to the shadow root
   }

   @listen("eventname", (host) => host)
   onEventName2() {
-    // all listener to the host element
+    // adds listener to the host element
   }

   @listen("eventname", (host) => host.querySelector("button"))
   onEventName3() {
-    // add listener to a button found in the light dom }
+    // adds listener to a button found in the light dom }

   @listen("eventname", "#test")
   onEventName4() {
-    // add listener to element with the id of "test" that is found in the shadow dom }
+    // adds listener to element with the id of "test" that is found in the shadow dom }
 }
 ```